 It’s hard to imagine a trained healthcare professional making a mistake related to medication, but it’s a reality that many people have to face.
 Some of the parties who make medication errors—and therefore may be held liable if you are injured—include:

 Even though doctors write the prescriptions, nurses are often the ones who administer medications when a patient is in a hospital or nursing home.
-If a nurse accidentally administers the wrong medication, or administers the wrong amount of a medication, he can be held liable for your injuries.
+If a nurse accidentally administers the wrong medication, or administers the wrong amount of a medication, they can be held liable for your injuries.
 Nurses can also be held liable if they administer the medication incorrectly.
-For instance, some medications need to be injected directly into the muscle, so if the nurse injects it into the bloodstream instead, this is another type of medication error.
+For instance, some medications need to be injected directly into the muscle.
+If the nurse injects it into the bloodstream instead, this is another type of medication error.

 Pharmacists who fill your prescription may also be held liable for medication errors.
 For example, a pharmacist may misread what the doctor has prescribed you and give you the wrong medication as a result.